How to Make Box Cake Mix Without Eggs

 Egg-free cake make with a cake mix box, covered with chocolate buttercream and sprinkles.

-Cake Mix: There are a wide variety of cake box mixes.
+• Cake Mix: There is a wide variety of cake box mixes.
 I have tested this recipe with American cake mixes (around 450 g per box), such as Betty Crocker, Pillsbury, and Duncan Hines.

-Flour: Since I’m not using eggs, I like to add 1/4 cup of all-purpose flour to give the cake more structure.
+• Flour: Since I’m not using eggs, I like to add 1/4 cup of all-purpose flour to give the cake more structure.
 After much testing, I found that without flour, the cake is too fluffy and difficult to frost or decorate.
 So, adding flour is totally optional but highly recommended.
+The extra flour gives the cake more structure, which is especially important if you plan to cut the cake into layers or frost it heavily.
+Don’t skip it.

 My #1 Tip To Make A Cake Mix Box Without Eggs

-I like to add 1/4 cup of all-purpose flour to improve the cake’s texture.
-After a lot of testing, I noticed that when I don’t add the flour, the cake is TOO fluffy and difficult to frost/decorate.
+Add 1/4 cup of all-purpose flour to improve the cake’s texture.
+After a lot of testing, I noticed that when I don’t add the extra flour, the cake is TOO fluffy and difficult to frost/decorate.
 So, adding the flour is totally optional but highly recommended.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).